-HVAC - Heating, Ventilation, and AC of buildings
+HVAC - Simulation of Heating, Ventilation, and AC of buildings

 Modelling HVAC systems—water piping and air ductwork, human thermal and breathing models, relative humidity and CO2 concentration, heat losses of buildings, weather conditions, radiation—and bundling them into stand-alone applications:

 - Creation of digital twins of buildings (Building Performance Simulation).

 - Implementation of predictive control in SCADA systems.